CanberkSuner/Expense-Tracker-Java/README.md

 > [!TIP]
 > **Windows Security Note:** If you see an "Unable to access jarfile" error, right-click the file -> **Properties** -> Check **"Unblock"** and click Apply.
+> **Recommendation:** Create a new folder (e.g., `My Budget App`) on your desktop and move the `ExpenseTracker.jar` file inside it before running.
+This keeps your data organized and portable!
 ---

 ## 🛡️ Security & Trust